NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/Service.md

 **Objective:**

 The `ServiceRequirementVariable` is added as a piecewise linear cost based on the decreasing offers listed in the `variable_cost` time series.
 These decreasing cost represent the scarcity prices of not having sufficient reserves.
 For example, if the variable ``\text{req} = 0``, then a really high cost is paid for not having enough reserves, and if ``\text{req}`` is larger, then a lower cost (or even zero) is paid.
-TODO: actual implementation.

 **Expressions:**